dsteinel/exiftool-google-takeout-helper-scripts/README.md

 If it fails for a particular file, use the "Show all data infos" on this file to list possible time properties.
 ```
 exiftool '-Filename<FileModifyDate' -d %Y%m%d_%H%M%S%%-c.%%le -r .

+For some files I also had to run (mp4 and movs mostly):
+exiftool '-Filename<ModifyDate' -d %Y%m%d_%H%M%S%%-c.%%le -r .
 ```